 The Plot Setup screen can be accessed by tapping on the Measure or Equalize screens.

 Saved Measurements can be displayed on the plot for comparison.
-Select None to disable.
-Measurements can be removed by tapping Edit.
+Choose “None” to disable.
+Measurements can be removed or exported by tapping Select (export with Tuning Bundle in-app purchase).

 When a measurement is saved, it will be added to this list and selected.